Capterra and Software Advice

 What to look for:

-• A unified dashboard showing all active incidents and their current status.
+• A single dashboard showing all active incidents, their status, and assigned responders.

-• Integration with CCTV, access control, or alarm systems for immediate context.
+• Live integration with CCTV, access control, and alarm systems.

 Example: